Dr. Lee McGaan

 • CASCADES

-• Informational cascades - information is repeated (perhpas because it is shared) by several and then others, even those with differing information, go along supress/ignore the differing viewpoint they hold.
+• Informational cascades - information is repeated (perhaps because it is shared) by several members and then others.
+Then, even those with different or conflicting information, go along.
+Often members supress/ignore the differing viewpoint they hold in order to conform.